 - 4 Guide When Buying Cold Cuts

 Cold cuts, also known as luncheon meats, sliced meat, cold meat, prepared or cured meat and deli meats, are pre-cooked meats.
 According to the Food and Drug Administration (FDA), meats are preserved through smoking, salting, curing, and adding preservatives in order to emphasize the flavor, maintain its freshness and add safety too.

 Deli meats are used for lunch sandwich fillings, salad toppers and can be eaten cold while sipping wine.
 They provide convenience to any household because it only takes a few minutes to prepare a meal with cured meats.
 They are available in vacuum sealed packs at supermarkets or sliced and cold from deli counters.

 Types of Deli Meats

-- 2Sectioned and formed products.Different parts and/or types of meats are chopped and bonded together using non-meat additives.
+- 2Different parts and/or types of meats are chopped and bonded together using non-meat additives.
 Then, they are molded into casings and cooked.
-Examples of sectioned products are luncheon meats, hams, corned beef, headcheese, pastrami and meatloaf.Advertisement
+Examples of sectioned products are luncheon meats, hams, corned beef, headcheese, pastrami and meatloaf.Sectioned and formed products.Advertisement

 Components of Cold Cuts